 2. Óbidos

-An hour north of Lisbon lies the mediaeval town of Óbidos.
+An hour north of Lisbon lies the medieval town of Óbidos.
 With its rich history, sugar cube buildings, and an impressive, turreted castle, it’s popular with tourists seeking a quaint, picturesque location.
 At first glance, you might not guess it’s one of Portugal’s literary hotspots but it’s home to two popular literary festivals: the Folio and Latitudes, which run in autumn and spring, respectively.

 That’s not all though.
 Walking along the charming main street, Rua Direita, and its side roads, visitors can uncover an unusual number of bookshops – including Livaria Santiago, which is housed in a centuries-old gothic church.
 For a truly immersive experience, why not check into the Literary Man Hotel: the largest book-themed hotel in the world?
 This 30-room inn (which formerly served as a convent) is filled with 80,000 tomes and other writerly decor.